Antoine II Coëffier de Ruzé: Coat of arms

 Gules, a chevron fess-wavy Argent and Azure of six pieces, acc. to three lions Or (arms of Mathieu Ruzé, taken over by Antoine Coëffier) On these coats of arms, the chevron and orientation of the lions may be questionable.
 The coat of arms shown here is the most likely.

 Decoration

 Knight of the Order of the Holy Spirit (promotion of December 31, 1688, awarded on January 1, 1689).

+Portrayals in media

+Antoine, Marquis d'Effiat has been portrayed in: